Guide to foraging for guinea pigs

 One of the best things to do when the good weather returns is to go foraging for your guinea pigs and rabbits.
-Indeed, plants are starting to “spring” into action and our little companions absolutely love their wild snacks.
+That’s when plants are starting to “spring” into action, and our little companions absolutely love these wild snacks.
+However, not everything on the ground can be safely handed out to our furry friends, so make sure you double-check everything you forage before feeding it to them.

-Whether you are already a regular forage pioneer or a foraging freshman, check out our tips and tricks in this ultimate guide to foraging wild plants for guinea pigs.
+Whether you’re a foraging expert or a newbie, check out our tips and tricks in this ultimate guide to foraging wild plants for guinea pigs.

 What is foraging?

 Foraging is the action of searching for wild plants and natural resources for the use of food.
-Foraging in the wild is a great way for animals to keep physically fit, and to ensure survival.
-For humans, it is a fun way to get to know their environment better, please their pets and spend time in nature.
+Foraging in the wild is a great way for animals to keep physically fit and to ensure survival.
+For humans, it’s a fun way to get to know the environment better, find tasty plants for pets, and spend time in nature.

-You may be wondering, “What is the point of foraging?” instead of taking a trip to the neighbouring shop?!
-Foraging can a be a very fun and rewarding experience, packed with plenty of benefits, not only for your guinea pigs, but for yourself as well.
+You may be wondering, why forage when you can take a trip to the local shop and get all you need from there?!
+Foraging can be a very fun and rewarding experience, packed with plenty of benefits, not only for your guinea pigs but for yourself as well.

 The main benefits of foraging are the following:

-• Healthy, Organic and Diverse food – Plants from nature are packed with higher amounts of vitamins and nutrients, while being free of pesticides.
-Providing fresh veggies and plants on a daily basis is crucial as guinea pigs are unable to synthesise their own vitamin C. Foraged plants therefore support digestive health and promotes a happy piggie / bunny.
+• Healthy, Organic, and Varied Meals Foraged plants are packed with higher amounts of vitamins and nutrients, while being free of pesticides.
+Providing fresh veggies and plants daily is crucial as guinea pigs are unable to synthesise their own vitamin C. Foraged plants, therefore, support digestive health and promote a happy piggy.

-• Free Food – Feeding fresh vegetables on a daily basis can add up!
-The great news is that foraging is completely free and is a cost-effective way to supplement your piggie’s diet.
-Going organic will not only provide a nutritious diet but also save you money!
+• Free Food Foraging is completely free and is a cost-effective way to supplement your piggy’s diet.
+So you can provide a nutritious diet while also saving money!

-When is the best time to forage for your guinea pigs?
+When is the best time to forage for guinea pigs?

 The great thing about foraging is that you can do it all year round!
-There is no set time to get out there and search for piggie food, however, you may wish to keep in mind that some plants may not be available some time of the year.
-It all comes down to preference, though majority of foragers prefer to do this during the warmer seasons.
+There is no set time to get out there and search for piggy food, although you’re likely to have more luck over the warmer seasons.
+Just make sure you learn at what times of the year your piggy’s favourite plants spring into action.

 • Public parks